Thoxy67/usbooty/docs/installation.md

 ## User preferences

-USBooty persists two preferences in `~/.config/usbooty/settings.json`:
+USBooty persists three preferences in `~/.config/usbooty/settings.json`:

 * **Force English**: opts out of the locale-based French translation and runs the GUI in its English source language.
 Toggled from the